Communication- the human connection- is the key to personal and career success. -Paul J. Meyer

 At the beginning of each year, take the time to think about your future.
 Be proactive, not reactive, when it comes to running your ag operation.
 January is typically a great time to make a business plan for the upcoming year.
 Harvest is complete and there is a little downtime to complete your balance sheet.

-Coming to the table with a plan establishes a baseline for the discussion you'll have, and it helps your lender get on the same page as you.
-Your loan officer can then help you find the right loan products and other financing you may need to help achieve your goals for the upcoming year(s).
+Coming to the table with a plan establishes a baseline for discussion.
+It helps your lender get on the same page as you.
+Your loan officer can then help you find the right loan products and financing options you may need to help achieve your goals for the upcoming year(s).

 2. Ask the hard questions

 If there is one thing farmers can do while talking about their operation with their lender, it is to be open and ask questions.
 This means being upfront about any pending changes or challenges, including anything from succession planning to crop rotation.
 Don't be afraid to talk about any issue — no matter how big or small.
-Remember that your lender is here to help you navigate your current situation, but to do that they need to know the full scope of your position.
+Remember that your lender is here to help you navigate your current situation.
+However to accomplish this, they need to know the full scope of your position.

 Asking questions is a great way to get the kind of feedback you need from your lender.
 Farmers should come prepared to help spur the conversation.
 Here is a list of questions farmers can consider asking: